 Safeguarding young people and vulnerable adults

-It is a fundamental right of every child and young person in our care, also adults we know to be vulnerable, to be valued and protected from harm.
-In seeking to achieve this, the PCC has adopted the principles of the House of Bishops and the best practice set out by the Diocese of Chester “Safe in Our Care”:
+It is a fundamental right of every child, young person and vulnerable adult in our care to be valued and protected from harm.
+In seeking to achieve this, the PCC has adopted the principles of the House of Bishops and the best practice set out in their Parish Safeguarding Handbook.
+This is accessed via the link below:

 - At St John’s we are committed to establishing safe, caring communities which provide a loving environment where there is a culture of informed vigilance as to the dangers of abuse;

-• We will seek to work with anyone who has suffered abuse providing an appropriate ministry of informed pastoral care;
+- We will seek to work with anyone who has suffered abuse providing an appropriate ministry of informed pastoral care;

-• We will seek to challenge any abuse of power, especially by anyone in a position of trust;
+- We will seek to challenge any abuse of power, especially by anyone in a position of trust;

-• In any of these principles we will follow legislation, guidance and recognised good practice.
+- In any of these principles we will follow legislation, guidance and recognised good practice.